christ-offer/ez-i18n-webcomponent/README.md

 - Does not supported nested elements in the markup

+This is currently considered a feature, not a bug.

 This example, will translate hello world - but will not translate whatever comes after the span:

 ```html